 What will happen?

 Planning your Radiotherapy Treatment

-Your first appointment with the Radiotherapy department will be for an individual mask to be made and for a CT scan (Fig. 4).
-A radiographer will meet you to discuss the procedure and gain your consent at the start of your appointment.
-Your mask will be made of a special plastic that becomes flexible when warm.
-Whilst some may find this procedure uncomfortable, your mask is very important as it will be used everyday to keep you in the correct position for your treatment.
+Your first appointment with the Radiotherapy department will be for an individual mask to be made and for a radiotherapy planning Computerised Tomography (CT) scan (Fig. 2) – A radiographer will meet you to discuss the procedure and gain your consent at the start of your appointment.
+Your mask will be made from a special plastic that becomes flexible when warm.
+Whilst some may find this procedure uncomfortable, your mask is very important as it will be used every day to keep you in the correct position for your treatment.
 It also avoids the need for drawing marks on your skin.

-If you wear dentures or hearing aids it is likely you will need to remove them.
-A radiographer and a treatment planner will be present and they will explain the procedure before your mask is made.
-Please make them aware of any questions or worries you have.
+If you wear dentures, hearing aids or any jewelry around the head and neck area it is likely you will need to remove them at this stage.
+A radiographer and a treatment planner will be present and they will explain the procedure before your mask is made, please make them aware of any questions or worries you have.

 Using your CT scan, treatment planners will work with your oncology consultant to create a radiotherapy treatment plan unique to you.
 For more information, please refer to the leaflet ‘Introduction to Radiotherapy CT Planning’.

 Additionally, your oncologist may request for you to also have a Magnetic Resonance Imaging (MRI) scan in your radiotherapy mask after your planning CT scan (Fig 4).
 This is not necessary for all head and neck patients, however in some instances can provide further information to assist in the planning of your radiotherapy treatment.
 If required your oncology consultant will discuss this with you and when at MRI the radiographers will ask you to remove any metal objects and explain the procedure further.

 Figure 4: MRI scanner

 If you are also starting chemotherapy the same day as radiotherapy, you may be asked to attend the radiotherapy department first on your treatment start date to check that your mask still fits you correctly.